SPARC-FAIR-Codeathon/QuiltedTutorials/SPARC-tutorial-site/content/getting_started/index.md

     $ cd SPARC-tutorial && jupyter-lab --LabApp.token='' --no-browser

 Once Jupyter Lab is running you are all set and ready to go!
-Follow this [link](http://127.0.0.1:8888/lab) to get started.
+Follow this [link](http://127.0.0.1:8888/lab) to get started and open the SPARC-tutorial.ipynb file.